movestore/movestore.github.io/create_app.md

 ![](../files/R_template.png)

-## Overview of necessary steps to develop an App
+## How to create a R or RShiny App
-*(details below)*
+These are the general step by step process for creating a new R or RShiny app.

 1. **Use a template to initialise an App repository** Login to GitHub and go to either the [Template R Function App](https://github.com/movestore/Template_R_Function_App ':ignore'), [Template R Shiny App](https://github.com/movestore/Template_R_Shiny_App ':ignore') or [Template R Shinydashboard App](https://github.com/movestore/Template_R_Shinydashboard_App ':ignore').
 Click on `Use this template` to copy the template to a new repository within your GitHub account.
 Clone this repository to your local system.

 1. **Develop the App code within the template** locally (in RStudio) and by adapting the file `RFunction.R` or `ShinyModule.R`. (this is applicable only for R and Rshiny Apps, see our [Python Tutorial](create_py_app.md) for the recently integrated alternative)

-2. **Test your App** locally using the file `sdk.R` in combination with `.env` and `app.configuration.json` which emualte running behaviour (almost) like on the online MoveApps system.
+2. **Test your App** locally using the file `sdk.R` in combination with `.env` and `app.configuration.json` which emulate running behaviour (almost) like on the online MoveApps system.
 Note that before submission to MoveApps, all Apps must be tested locally to run for the four provided data sets in the folder `./data/raw`.
 Furthermore, we require unit tests using `testthat`.
 Follow the example in the folder `./tests/testthat`.

 3. **Write App specifications** into the file `appspec.json` to define the App's metadata and the user interface for MoveApps users to specify App parameters.
 Test this file for compliance in the [Settings editor](https://www.moveapps.org/apps/settingseditor ':ignore').

-4. **Write a documentation file** about the detailed function and use of the App, incl. possible error cases.
-Usually use the `README.md` which is provided as a tempalte in each of the templates.
+4. **Write a documentation file** about the detailed function and use of the App including possible error cases.
+Usually use the `README.md` which is provided as a template in each of the templates.

 5. **Upload all changes to your GitHub repository** where the following three files are mandatory for running on MoveApps: `appspec.json`, `RFunction.R` (for R-files) or `ShinyModule.R` (for R-Shiny-Apps) and a documentation file (needs to be`README.md`).
 Additional files can be included (see image above), but are not necessary.